decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 - Michelle Walks, "Raising Queerlings: Parenting with a Queer Art of Failure"

-*Weekly assignment 5 due on October 11*
+*Ethnographic exercise 5 due on October 11*

 #### October 15 - While formal education remains a key scene of gender policing